-Entry Criteria: A minimum of 50% in Sacred Heart Certificate Design and Visual Communication or by negotiation with the HOD AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits AS 91337 Use visual communication techniques to generate design ideas (Optional Extension).
+Entry Criteria: A minimum of 50% in Sacred Heart Certificate Design and Visual Communication or by negotiation with the HOD AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits AS 91337 Use visual communication techniques to generate design ideas.
+2 3 AS 91354 Undertake brief development to address an issue.
 2 3 AS 91340 Use the characteristics of a design movement or era to inform own design ideas.
-2 3 AS 91341 Develop a spatial design through graphics practice.
+2 3 AS 91341 OR AS 91342 Develop a spatial design through graphics practice.
+OR Develop a product design through graphics practice.
 2 6 AS 91343 Use visual communication techniques to compose a presentation of a design.
-2 4 AS 91342 Develop a product design through graphics practice.
 2 4

-Students can achieve 17 to 20 credits towards NCEA Level 2 and have the ability to gain an endorsement of Merit or Excellence in the subject.
+Students can achieve 19 credits towards NCEA Level 2 and have the ability to gain an endorsement of Merit or Excellence in the subject.